 There are approximately 20 million new cases of sexually transmitted diseases, or STDs, every year.
-At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, and Kirstie Ferrell, FNP, and Keung Lee, MD, PhD, MHA offers comprehensive STD testing and treatment.
+At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, Kirstie Ferrell, FNP, and Keung Lee, MD, PhD, MHA offers comprehensive STD testing and treatment.
 Routine testing and testing in response to symptoms helps keep the spread of STDs at bay.
 Call the office or schedule an appointment online today for your STD evaluation.

 You don’t always develop symptoms when you have an STD, which means you can unknowingly spread them to a partner.

 STDs cause uncomfortable symptoms and can lead to complications like infertility.
 They’re easily transmittable, so it can present serious complications if left untreated.

 Routine STD testing is recommended for all sexually active adolescents and adults.
 The comprehensive STD testing available at Triad Internal Medicine includes screening for:

 Most people need annual STD screenings if they’re sexually active.
 Your provider may recommend more frequent testing if you have multiple partners, share drug needles, or are a sexually active gay or bisexual man.
 Pregnant women also need screenings because STD infections can spread to the baby.

 Your treatment depends on your diagnosis.
 If you have an STD like gonorrhea, syphilis, or chlamydia, antibiotics clear up the infection within a few weeks.
 Alert any partners you’ve been with to let them know they may also have the infection.